 Discussion

 Our aim was to explore how the presence or absence of distinct dimensions of social support (Sherbourne & Stewart, 1991) could facilitate or hinder resilience for carers providing end of life care and to see how these dimensions mapped with the ecological framework of resilience (Windle & Bennett, 2011).
 We explored how participants’ social support influenced their resilience in this situation, whilst they were caring for their loved ones.
 Analysis of the interview data found that the subcategories within the social support overarching theme did map to the Sherbourne and Stewart (1991) model exploring the multidimensional nature of social support.
-We propose an additional two major subthemes of importance in the facilitation of resilience in carers at the end of life: the relationships of the health professionals with the carers; and the families’ relationships with each other.
+We propose an additional two major subthemes in the facilitation of resilience in carers at the end of life: the relationships of the health professionals with the carers; and the families’ relationships with each other.
 We also propose that the model can be used to describe how dimensions of social support are lacking and that this lack of social support dimensions compromises the carers ability to negotiate, manage and adapt to significant sources of stress or trauma.

 Fundamental to negotiating, managing and adapting to providing care at the end of life was the emotional, informational and tangible support provided by both family and health professionals.
 However there are caveats to this; these dimensions of support did not need to be provided by family members and health professionals at the same time but needed to be provided by the most appropriate person.